If you are struggling with debt problems of any kind, you will feel better after you speak with an experienced bankruptcy lawyer

 In our opinion, the accumulation of credit card debt is very much the fault of the credit card companies that have deliberately misled people into believing that they are financially solvent if they are able to make minimum payments on credit cards.
 The reality is that a person who can only afford minimum payments is probably no more than just a few paychecks away from bankruptcy.

-The statistics we have studied show that for every person who files bankruptcy, there are probably seven others who have significant financial problems.
-If this figure is accurate, it means that at any given point, there are as many as 10,000,000 people in the United States who are in serious financial trouble.
+The statistics we have studied show that for every person who files bankruptcy, there are probably twenty others who have significant financial problems.
+If this figure is accurate, it means that at any given point, there are as many as 50,000,000 people in the United States who are in serious financial trouble.

 Do not be embarrassed about your debts

 It is much more important that you learn from your mistakes than torment yourself for them.
 You are legally and morally entitled to be relieved of your debt when you cannot pay it.
-That is why the bankruptcy laws exist.
+That is why the bankruptcy laws — guaranteed by the United States Constitution — exist.
 Let us help you use the bankruptcy laws to help you move forward in your life.